OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 According to his or her specific skills, the developer will take on, in close collaboration with the community, a selection of the software engineering tasks defined in the OpenDreamKit project.
-Those tasks
-concern:
+Among these:

-- Improvements to the build, packaging, and distribution systems;
+- Improve the build, packaging, and distribution systems;

-- Improvements to the portability of many of the components, in particular on the Windows+Cygwin platform;
+- Improve the portability of many of the components, in particular on the Windows+Cygwin platform;

-- Refactoring of the static Sphinx-based documentation system, and design and development of dynamic documentation tools;
+- Refactor the static Sphinx-based documentation system, and design and develop dynamic documentation tools;

-- Participation to the design and implementation of a component architecture for the SageMath ecosystem, as a fundation for Virtual Research Environments such as SageMathCloud;
+- Participate in designing and implementing a component architecture for the SageMath ecosystem, as a fundation for Virtual Research Environments such as SageMathCloud;

-- Active participation to regular international development and training meetings with the other OpenDreamKit participants and the community at large.
+- Participate actively in regular international development and training meetings with the other OpenDreamKit participants and the community at large.